-- As a fourth-year master’s degree student, you have the unique opportunity to study acupuncture and/or Chinese herbal medicine at one of our sister schools in either Shanghai or Chengdu, China, under the leadership of Bastyr faculty.
+- Master’s degree students have the unique opportunity to study acupuncture and/or Chinese herbal medicine at one of our sister schools in either Shanghai or Chengdu, China, under the leadership of Bastyr faculty.
 Learn more about the China externship.

 Curriculum - MSA

-Students earning the MSA must complete their degree requirements within five years including any credits completed as a bachelor's student and applied toward the master's.
+Students earning the Master of Science in Acupuncture must complete their degree requirements within five years, including any credits completed as a bachelor's student and applied toward the master's degree.

-In order to receive a license to practice acupuncture in the majority of states a student must earn either an MSA or MSAOM degree, pass the NCCAOM licensing exam and meet any additional state requirements.
+To receive a license to practice acupuncture in most states, a student must earn either an MSA or MSAOM degree, pass the NCCAOM licensing exam and meet any additional state requirements.